songjiajia2018/ppl/README.md

     3562459.T.txt         3562814.T.txt         3563095.T.txt         3563458.T.txt         3563907.T.txt         3564431.T.txt         3564753.T.txt
     ```

-2.
+2. "--merge" or "-m":merging all the 'A', 'T', 'C', 'G', 'coverage' txt files in a directory to five files with ".gz" format for the following rds generation.

+(i) with "--pileup " or "--mergesamecell": The input will automatically set as

+# RUNNING PPL WITH MUTIPLE FUNCTIONS

 The input can be a single bam/sam file, a file list or a directory; depending on the user's requirements.
 For the "--split-sam10x" option, the input must be a sam file or a file list (in csv format).
 The list must contain three columns without headers: sam file name, out prefix, annotation file.
 The example file list and annotation file can be found in a directory named "Examples".
 When the input is a single sam file, the out prefix and the annotation file must be specified.
-For the "--indrops" option, the input must be a file list (in csv format).The list must contain three columns without headers: bam file name, out prefix, cell-type.
+For the "--" option, the input must be a file list (in csv format).The list must contain three columns without headers: bam file name, out prefix, cell-type.
 For the "--pileup(-p)" option, the input must be a bam file or a file list (in csv format).
 The list should contain two columns without headers, a bam file name and an out prefix.
 For "--merge(-m)" and "--generate-rds(-r)", the input should be a directory.
-Parameters combination "-p -m -r " is allowed (input is controlled by -p)  and they can co-exist with "--split-sam10x" (input controlled by --split-sam10x) and/or "--indrops” （input controlled by --indrops) to form a complete pipeline.
+Parameters combination "-p -m -r " is allowed (input is controlled by -p)  and they can co-exist with "--split-sam10x" (input controlled by --split-sam10x) and/or "--

+” （input controlled by --) to form a complete pipeline.
 (These three parameters plus any of the other two parameters can generate a rds).

 OUTPUT：
  "--split-sam10x" will provide a new file list and bam files for pileup.